Emergency assessment

 The veterinarian takes history, checks temperature, gums, hydration, abdominal pain and signs of shock or sepsis.

-Pyometra in unspayed female dogs is an urgent uterine infection.
-Learn warning signs, diagnosis, surgery, hospital monitoring and recovery care at PetYaari.
+Learn pyometra warning signs, urgent diagnosis, emergency surgery, hospital monitoring and recovery care at PetYaari Hyderabad.

 Pyometra surgery